mondweep/article-generatorv2/article_summarizer_app/README.md

     *   The first time you submit the form, if no valid refresh token is found in `.env`, the backend will need authorization.
     *   The API call from the frontend might fail initially.
 Check the **terminal running `deno task start`**.
     *   It should log an authorization URL.
 Visit this URL in your browser.
-    *   Log in and grant permissions.
-Google redirects back to `localhost:8000/oauth/callback`.
+    *   Log in and grant permissions (Drive, Docs).
+    *   Google will redirect back to `localhost:8000/oauth/callback`.
     *   The server logs should then display a **NEW REFRESH TOKEN**.
     *   **CRITICAL:** Copy this refresh token and paste it into your `.env` file for `GOOGLE_REFRESH_TOKEN`.
 Save `.env`.
     *   You may need to restart the `deno task start` process after updating `.env`.
 5.  **Subsequent Runs:**
     *   Ensure `deno task start` is running.
     *   Access `http://localhost:8000`.
-    *   Fill in the form with Google Doc links/IDs, source URLs, and the output folder link/ID.
+    *   Fill in the form with Google Doc links/IDs (CV required, others optional), source URLs, output folder link/ID, target audience, and your email.
     *   Click "Generate Summaries".
     *   The backend will use the refresh token.
 Observe the UI and terminal for progress.
-    *   Generated summaries will appear in the specified Google Drive folder.
+    *   Generated summaries will appear in the specified Google Drive folder with edit access granted to your email.

 ## Project Structure